deepakshrma/deno-by-example/website/02_greet_from_cli.md

 ---
-id: 03_numbers
+id: 02_greet_from_cli
-title: Numbers
+title: Greet From CLI
-sidebar_label: Numbers
+sidebar_label: Greet From CLI
 ---

 Taking user input can be difficult task.
 You can take user input as command line argument or you can read `input stream(STDIN)`